ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

     Reference: [FIPS180-3], [RFC4648], this document.

+    Status: standard

   SHA-512:
   : The SHA-512 algorithm [FIPS180-3].
 The output of
     this algorithm is encoded using the base64 encoding [RFC4648].

     Reference: [FIPS180-3], [RFC4648], this document.

+    Status: standard

   MD5:
   : The MD5 algorithm, as specified in [RFC1321].
     The output of this algorithm is encoded using the base64 encoding  [RFC4648].
+    The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068]

+    Reference: [RFC1321], [RFC4648], this document.

+    Status: obsoleted

   SHA:
   : The SHA-1 algorithm [FIPS180-1].
 The output of this
     algorithm is encoded using the base64 encoding  [RFC4648].
+    The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks

+    Reference: [FIPS-180-3], [RFC4648], this document.

+    Status: obsoleted

   UNIXsum:
   : The algorithm computed by the UNIX "sum" command,